Skip to content

 Operators must check your ID and stop anyone under 18 from gambling.
 This applies to online casinos, sports betting websites, land-based casinos, bingo halls, and even lottery outlets.
 In land-based venues, underage individuals aren’t even allowed in the gaming areas.

-Every licensed operator must show responsible gambling messages clearly.
+Every licensed operator must clearly display responsible gambling messages.
 Think posters near slot machines, reminders on betting slips, banners on websites, and even pop-up alerts.
-The phrase “Winners know when to stop” is used widely, along with the 24/7 helpline number: 0800 006 008.
+The phrase “Winners know when to stop” is widely used, along with the 24/7 helpline number 0800 006 008.

 Staff members working in gambling venues or sportsbooks are trained to recognise the signs of problem gambling.
 They learn how to step in gently and offer help, including giving out contact information for counselling or helping you begin a self-exclusion.